valentinvuillon/Simple-mechanics-simulation/README.md

 This is a simulation of a square of mass m, which is on a surface with a friction coefficient alpha.
-The user can apply an external force on the square.
+The user can apply a constant external force on the square.
 And the square is bouncing on the walls.
 The walls have a coefficient beta.
 The velocity after a collision with a wall is the velocity before the collision times beta.

 How to run the code: simply install Processing and run the simple_mechanics_sim.pde code.